Great kitchen island seating ideas can make space for family and guests, dining and breakfast, home working and homework, and more.

 Create levels on an island to accommodate slightly more formal dining that can also double as a home office or homework station.
 This works well if you're not a fan of bar stools, too.

-'When planning kitchen island seating, it’s important to have an idea of how many people it should accommodate and for how long,' advises Melissa Klink, Head of Design at Harvey Jones.
+'When designing a kitchen island with seating, it’s important to have an idea of how many people it should accommodate and for how long,' advises Melissa Klink, Head of Design at Harvey Jones (opens in new tab).

 'If the island provides the only eating area in the room, make sure to leave as much space as possible and invest in seating designed for comfort.'

 7. Use a curve to create sociable island seating

 The curved profile of this island countertop allows for plenty of seating in the shape of several bar stools.

 The soft sweep of the stone overhang provides plenty of space for guests’ legs and allows slightly more engagement between people than a simple straight line might.

 The traditional style of this bespoke Martin Moore (opens in new tab) family kitchen design is echoed in the elegant upholstered stools with their patterned backs.